ErickDWalker/Predicting-Recessions/README.md

 **Train | Test Split**
 I split the 1982-2020 period into training and test sets, with the dividing line between them being December, 2002.
 This provided a reasonable balance of recessionary and expansionary months in both sets.

+**Model Selection**
 In selecting a model, I sought to choose a classifier and associated hyperparameters that produced the maximum F_Beta score.
 My aim in using this metric was to allow for a consideration of both recall and precision, thereby balancing the goal of shifting out of the market before a recession hits with the desire to remain invested during the majority of the market’s uptrends.
 Beta in this case was the ratio of the S&P 500's mean monthly returns during recessions to the same index's mean monthly returns during expansions.
 Out of the models I tested, **Logistic Regression** performed best in this regard.
 Below is a plot of the scores produced when applying the model's *predict* method to the entire data set (after fitting the model on the training data set).

 ![alt text](https://github.com/ErickDWalker/Recession_Prediction/blob/master/img/Logistic_Regression_Output.png?raw=true)

+**Developing a Trading Strategy**
 After choosing a model I used the model's output scores (the maroon line in the plot above) to create rules that would shift an investor's portfolio out of the stock market sufficiently ahead of economic downturns.
-To do that I ran a number of simulations on a hypothetical portfolio, where each simulation adjusts the values of three variables to find the combination of values that yields the maximum portfolio return over the training time frame.
+To do that I ran a number of simulations (in code, for loops) on a hypothetical portfolio, where each simulation adjusts the values of three variables to find the combination of values that yields the maximum portfolio return over the training time frame.
 These variables are:
 1. The model score at which to lower the portfolio's equity allocation
 2. The weights to shift the portfolio into once that model score is hit, and
 3. The model score at which to resume the portfolio's baseline asset allocation